imliuyzh/pupperfield/README.md

 1. Enter the folder in the command line and run `npm i` to install the packages.
 2. Execute `npm run dev` and follow the instructions in the shell to start the application.

+To execute the test suite:

-3. Run `npm run test:init` to bring up the Playwright container.
+1. Run `npm run test:init` to bring up the Playwright container.
 When a WebSocket address shows up, type `npm run test` or `npm run test:ui` to do the testing in console or UI mode.
    - UI mode only supports Blink-based browsers like Chromium.
-   - Note the tests can be flaky due to network connections to Fetch Rewards' API.
+   - Note the tests can be flaky due to direct usage of Fetch Rewards' API.
 Unfortunately, mocking a server is too laborious and therefore this project must rely on its API.
-4. Stop the Playwright container with `docker stop <container-id>` and it will clean up by itself.
+2. Stop the Playwright container with `docker stop <container-id>` and it will clean up by itself.
 Find `<container-id>` by doing `docker ps -a`.

 ## Problem Statement